 Greek Lemon Potatoes

-5# Yellow Potatoes, cut in thick wedges
+5# Yellow Potatoes, cut in thick wedges1 cup olive oil

 1 cup fresh or bottled lemon juice